Personal profile

 • Sociology of consumption and socio-economic change

-• The politics and ethics of the new digital 'platform economy'
+• The politics of the new digital 'platform economy'

 • Everyday practices, particularly living arrangements, sharing, food, and households